-During 2021, loan demand has been strong and commodity prices have increased.
+During 2022, loan demand has been moderate and commodity prices have increased.
 With the strengthening of the commodity markets, opportunities for profitability have been present throughout our loan portfolio.
-During 2021, our customers have had opportunities to forward price grain/cattle at strong levels of profitability, but continued disruptions in the supply chain are impacting operations.
-This stress and uncertainty is leading to higher input costs across the agricultural industry.
+During 2022, our customers have had opportunities to forward price grain/cattle at profitable levels in the current year, but disruptions in the supply chain and rising input costs have negatively impacted operations across the agricultural industry.